Billplz/Billplz-for-WooCommerce/readme.txt

 * Will available soon

 == Changelog ==

+= 3.17 =
+* IMPROVED: Compatibility with WooCommerce 2.x and 3.x
+* IMPROVED: Some minor issue with template customization
+* IMPROVED: There will be no leftover table data after Uninstallation
+* IMPROVED: Reduced database query on Bills creation
+* IMPROVED: No additional page on redirection to Billplz
+* IMPROVED: Billplz Auto Invalidate Bills are also run on Hooks.
+* IMPROVED: No Bills will be left unpaid for Bills Created in version 3.17
+* UPDATED: Billplz API Class 3.04

 = 3.16 =
 * IMPROVED: Fix for WooCommerce 3.0 API Issue (do_it_wrong: wc_order)